Thanksgiving kicks off the holiday season with lots of food, family and laughter. Our family is no exception.

 Dogs cannot digest corn, so it's never a good idea to give them corn.
 The cob can get stuck in the colon and cannot be digested.

+No, never!
 Grapes and Raisins are known to be highly toxic to dogs.
-Because of that both Grapes and Raisins should always be avoided.
+Because of that, both Grapes and Raisins should always be avoided.

 Don't let your dogs eat chocolate or candy.
 Chocolate is highly toxic to dogs and can require medical attention.